Jonathan3584/project1/README.md

 -User chooses which of four sprites to apply movement to.
 -Sprites on same square logic differs.

-Technology I intend to use:
+Technology I used:

 -Vanilla Javascript with jquery as needed for core game logic and DOM manipulation.
--HTML for the creation of the page and elements of the board / sprites / cards.
+The entire game was built as an object in the DOM.
+-HTML for writing the homepage.
--CSS for styling all elements of the game and adding animation effects.
+-CSS for styling all elements of the game.
--Skeleton for instituting responsiveness.

 Wire Framing

 Landing site: